 Data analysis abilities

-Statisticians require a firm understanding of programming languages and data analysis in addition to numbers and math.
+Statisticians require a firm understanding of programming languages, data analysis, and numbers and math.

 Whether you are just starting out or a seasoned professional, you might consider taking an online, flexible course on Coursera.
 Stanford's Introduction to Statistics teaches you statistical thinking concepts that are essential for learning from data and communicating insights.
 By the end of the course, you will be able to perform exploratory data analysis, understand key principles of sampling, and select appropriate tests of significance for multiple contexts.